Arkadiy-Garber/SprayNPray/README.md

 SprayNPray is developed by Arkadiy Garber, Arizona State University, Tempe, Arizona, USA.

-There is no official publication for spray-and-pray.
+There is no official publication for SprayNPray.
 If it was useful for your work, you can cite it as: A. Garber 2020: SprayNPray, GitHub repository: https://github.com/Arkadiy-Garber/SprayNPray.

 Please also cite dependencies used by spray-and-pray.